Activity-Based Costing (ABC)

 The full cost to build a specific product, run a specific project, or even manage a specific department includes all of the direct costs associated with it – plus a fair share of other indirect costs.
-However, the idea of what's 'fair' isn't always clear.
+However, the idea of what's "fair" isn't always clear.
 In this article, you'll learn about a model for overhead costing – Activity-Based Costing – that calculates the true, "fair" costs.

 In reality, even though two jobs may take the same number of direct labor hours, the other costs involved will be different.
 For the bottom line, this means that some jobs are more profitable than others.
 However, if you only take labor hours into consideration, you might not see that difference.

 Traditional accounting systems address the issue of "fair share" product costing by using ...